Jane Coffin Childs Memorial Fund for Medical Research: History

-The Fund was founded on June 11, 1937, by Starling Winston Childs and Alice S. Childs, in memory of Jane Coffin Childs.
+The Fund was founded on June 11, 1937, by Starling Winston Childs and Alice S. Coffin, in memory of Jane Coffin Childs, who had died of cancer in October 1936.
 The Fund was established for the purpose of supporting research into the causes and treatment of cancer.

 Description

 Currently, the Foundation awards 20 to 30 fellowships per year.
 The fellowship is regarded as one of the most prestigious fellowships in the US, and postdoctoral candidates are awarded with a three-year support.
 The researchers and the research labs where the fellows conduct their projects have made major scientific contributions in areas such as the advancement of our understanding of cancer and other human diseases.
 There have been more than sixteen hundred Jane Coffin Childs fellows doing basic cancer-related research in laboratories in North America, Europe, Japan, and Australia.
-There are nearly two dozen individuals associated with the Fund—as grantees, fellows, and advisers—who have won Nobel Prizes in physiology, medicine, and chemistry.

-Over the years, the Fund has attracted distinguished scientists for its Board of Scientific Advisers.
-As of 2024, 17 of the former board members have earned the Nobel Prize.
+Over the years, the Fund has attracted prominent scientists to its Board of Scientific Advisers, including Nobel laureates David Baltimore, Elizabeth Blackburn, and Randy Schekman, among others.
+As of 2024, 17 former board members had earned the Nobel Prize.

-Members of the Board of Scientific Advisors have included: